Marketing

 Now, the market assessment will take a look at your current marketing activities.

-The consultants will use analytics tools to assess your site traffic.
+The assessors will use analytics tools to assess your site traffic.
 Where’s it being driven from?
 Is direct traffic responsible for the most visitors?
 Or is it organic traffic (from search engines)?
 Or referrals through shared links?
 Or from social media?

 The marketers will look at where traffic is coming from around the country, helping you put together a strategy that can target geo-specific audiences.